nowsprinting/nunit.analyzers.unity/README.md

 ## How to use

 1. Open your test assembly definition file (.asmdef) in Inspector Window
-2. Add "Assembly Definition References" and select `NUnit.Analyzers.Unity`.
+2. Add "Assembly Definition References" and select `NUnit.Analyzers.Unity` (required Unity 2021.2 or later) or `NUnit.Analyzers.V2.Unity`
 3. Click "Apply"

 Refer to the NUnit Analyzers [documentation](https://github.com/nunit/nunit.analyzers/blob/master/documentation/index.md) for diagnostics.